 Any change of ownership or control of Adtalem, depending on the type of change, may have significant regulatory consequences for each of Adtalem's Title IV-eligible institutions.
 Such a change of ownership or control could require recertification by ED, the reevaluation of accreditation by our institutions' accreditors and/or reauthorization by state licensing agencies.
-If we experience a change of ownership or control, then Chamberlain, AUC, RUSM, RUSVM, DeVry University and Carrington may cease to be eligible to participate in Title IV programs until recertification would be obtained on a timely basis.
+If we experience a change of ownership or control, then Chamberlain, AUC, RUSM, RUSVM, DeVry University and Carrington may cease to be eligible to participate in Title IV programs until recertified by ED.
+There is no assurance that such recertification would be obtained on a timely basis.
 After a change in ownership or control, most institutions will participate in Title IV programs on a provisional basis for a period of one to three years.